-The 2024 EAHCP Fund budget totals approximately \$20.6 million, a 10% decrease from the amended 2023 budget.
+The 2025 EAHCP Fund budget totals approximately \$21.1 million, a 1.2% decrease from the amended 2024 budget.
 This budget will fund the following conservation measures:

-Springflow Protection conservation measures totaling about \$15 million account for approximately 72.8% of the EAHCP budget in 2024.
+Springflow Protection conservation measures totaling about \$14.6 million account for about 69.5% of the EAHCP budget in 2025.

-VISPO requires payment to Edwards groundwater withdrawal permit holders for • forbearance of enrolled water when aquifer levels decline to certain critical levels.
-On October 1, 2023, the aquifer was below the requisite level thus triggering a forbearance year and suspension payments to be made in 2024.
-The 2024 budget includes both stand-by payments (\$2.3 million) and suspension payments (\$6.9 million) to be paid in 2024.

-San Antonio Water System's (SAWS) aquifer storage and recovery (ASR) project is another significant EAHCP Springflow Protection conservation measure.
+- VISPO requires payment to Edwards groundwater withdrawal permit holders for forbearance of enrolled water when aquifer levels decline to certain critical levels.
+On October 1, 2024, the aquifer was below the requisite level, triggering a forbearance year and suspension payments to be made in 2025.
+This 2025 budget includes funding for VISPO stand-by payments in the amount of \$2.3 million and VISPO forbearance payments in the amount of \$6.7 million. - San Antonio Water System's (SAWS) aquifer storage and recovery (ASR) project is another significant EAHCP Springflow Protection conservation measure.
 Under this program, the EAA acquires Edwards groundwater for the purpose of injecting into the SAWS ASR for storage and use during a drought of record.
-The injection goal of 126,000 acre-feet of groundwater into the SAWS ASR was met in 2020; therefore, the 2024 budget includes only expenses associated with ASR lease and forbearance agreement payments in the amount of \$5.9 million, but no ASR operation costs for injection.
+The injection goal of 126,000 acre-feet of groundwater into the SAWS ASR was met in 2020; therefore, the 2025 budget includes only

+ASR lease and forbearance agreement payments in the amount of \$5.7 million, but no ASR operation costs.

-The remaining 27.2% of the EAHCP budget will fund various activities and work plans to be implemented by the signatories to the plan during 2024: the EAA, the City of New Braunfels, the City of San Marcos, the City of San Antonio through SAWS, and Texas State University
+The remaining 30.5% of the EAHCP budget will fund various activities and work plans to be implemented by the signatories to the plan during 2025: the EAA, the City of New Braunfels, the City of San Marcos, the City of San Antonio through SAWS, and Texas State University.

-Expenses by HCP Measure 2024
+Expenses by HCP Measure 2025